truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddGooglePhotosCloudSyncTask.md

 ![GooglePhotosAPIPublish](/images/SCALE/22.12/GooglePhotosAPIPublish.png "Publish Status")

 {{< expand "Can I leave the app in testing mode?" "v" >}}
-You can leave the app in testing mode, but your cloud sync task will fail after your testing app credentials expire after seven days.
+You can leave the app in testing mode, but your cloud sync task fails after your testing app credentials expire after seven days.
 {{< /expand >}}

 ### Create Credentials